 Poor children suffer from lower nutrient intake, bad dietary patterns, hunger, low fruit and vegetable consumption and problems accessing food in school holidays.

 A 2014 report by Oxfam UK, the Trussell Trust and Church Action on Poverty revealed that over 20 million meals were provided in 2013 to people in the UK who could not afford to feed themselves - a 54% increase on the previous 12 months.
+An estimated 4.7 million people were living in severely food insecure homes in 2014, according to the FAO.

 Claims and counter-claims abound over the reasons for increasing food poverty levels in the UK, but whatever the cause, it’s shocking that in a wealthy society, where tonnes of perfectly good food is thrown away on a daily basis, people are going to bed hungry at night.
 Things need to change.